 Arcola Intermediate School

-The High School campus houses students in grades nine through 12.
+The intermediate school program is organized by teams in both seventh and eighth grades.
+Reading teachers are included on the seventh grade teams and on each of the eigth grade teams is a foreign language teacher.
+Expressive arts classes are also part of the daily schedule and two full-time counselors provide school guidance services.
+Over 50 clubs are offered to students each quarter as well as a comprehensive music program in both seventh and eighth grades.
+Students also have the opportunity to try-out for seasonal PIAA sports teams.The High School campus houses students in grades nine through 12.
 Individualized schedules are provided to all students that reflect a strong core curriculum with the flexibility to explore various academic and personal interests.
 Vocational-Technical training is available through the Northern Montgomery County Technical Career Center to develop occupational and career skills and to prepare students for further education in related fields.
 The Counseling staff offers a full range of services to students and parents from college and career planning to individual counseling needs.
 Extensive technology applications include state of the art computer labs, Internet access throughout the building and a full range of computer based curricular offerings.
 The library houses over 32,000 volumes as well as access to various electronic media.
 A complete telecommunications studio provides daily student broadcasts integrated with courses designed to prepare students for the twenty-first century.
 Students also participate in a wide variety of co-curricular programs including interscholastic sports in the Pioneer Athletic Conference, and a nationally recognized Community Service Program all focused on preparing students to be lifelong learners.